yale-nova/weave/experiments/ReprodcutionReadme.md

 These optimizations collectively reduce SGX overhead to between **1.8× and 3.2×** on average.
 In practice, they make Weave’s execution time and resource efficiency comparable to that of direct Gramine execution, while maintaining strict isolation and integrity.

 We present these insights here to provide context for the extrapolated SGX performance plots and to explain the system-level design decisions that enable Weave to run efficiently under SGX.

+In addition to the challenges above, there was many issues that we face repeatedly, making Weave a system that can express deterministic behavior.
+Including working on Gramine clock sync issues, vFork and clone issues, and some unreported Hadoop storage issues that is still not solved and we avoid with using Azure storage.

 ### Overall SGX Overhead Across All Systems

 ### Overall SGX/Direct Overhead (Real Time)